 LDL values were log transformed.
 Then two sample two sided t-test was performed to compare geometric mean LDL values across groups defined by vital status at 5 years.
 The geometric mean LDL value of people died within 5 years of enrollment was 4.72 (95% CI: 4.65 – 4.79).
 The mean LDL value of people died after 5 years of enrollment was 4.81 (95% CI: 4.79 – 4.83).
 The resulting t-test p – value was 0.01.
 With 95% of confidence, the data contained the evidence that geometric men LDL value of people died within 5 years of enrollment was lower than those of the people died after 5 years of enrollment.

+The variance handling was not specified (-1).
+A point estimate for the difference was not stated (-1).
+Estimates were not transformed back for interpretation (-1).
+Incorrect p-value, naturally because variances handling was not done (-1).
+Mention of the test estimate as a ratio is not explicitly stated (-1).

+5/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).

 Chi-Squared text was performed to compare the the probability of death within 5 years across groups defined by whether the subjects have high serum LDL.
 Based on p-value=0.38, we can not reject the null hypothesis that there’s no association between 5 years mortality and high serum LDL.

+This answer seems to have been written in a rush.
+Is a difference being used? (-1) Is this test 1-sided or 2-sided? (-1) The conclusion is correct.
+P-value is incorrect (-1).
+Survival probabilities within group are not reported (-1).
+The significance level is not reported either (-1), although it does seem unnecessary given the high p-value.

+5/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the odds of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).